How to Store Cheese: Cheese Care and Storage

 How to store cheese

 Keep your cheese in the fridge when it's not being served.
 The colder temperatures will stabilize the cheese and keep it from ripening too quickly.
+However, don't freeze cheese!
+Freezing cheese can alter the flavor and texture in unappetizing ways.

 What about mold?
 Is it okay to eat moldy cheese?